 To submit a draft Determination to ODACC for review, an Adjudicator should:

-- Open the “Determination” screen (see Figure 9 above);
+- Open the “Determination” page (see Figure 9 above);

-- Select and upload the file at the bottom of the Determination screen; and
+- Select and upload the file at the bottom of the Determination page; and

 - Click on “Submit to ODACC for Review”.

 ODACC will receive the Determination and review it for clarity.
-ODACC’s comments will be available at the bottom of the Determination screen.
+ODACC’s comments will be available at the bottom of the Determination page.

 Step 4: Send the Determination to the Parties